Native Child and Family Policy

 Child Welfare Legislation Contains Benefits for Tribal Child Welfare Systems

 On January 4, 2025, President Biden signed into law the Supporting America’s Children and Families Act (P.L.
 118-258).
-The legislation reauthorizes two child welfare programs under Title IV-B of the Social Security Act that provide some of the most flexible federal funding for tribes and states to help children at risk of removal into foster care stay at home safely.
-The legislation contains several provisions that benefit tribal nations and Native children and families.
+The legislation reauthorizes two child welfare programs under Title IV-B of the Social Security Act that provide some of the most flexible federal funding for Tribes and states to help children at risk of removal into foster care stay at home safely.
+The legislation contains several provisions that benefit Tribal Nations and Native children and families.

 Key child welfare provisions in the new law include:

-• Increase mandatory funding under Title IV-B, Subpart 2 of the Social Security Act (Promoting Safe and Stable Families Program) that increases funding for existing tribal grantees and will allow new Tribes to qualify to receive the funding (Section 107 through an increase to the overall appropriation).
+• Increase mandatory funding under Title IV-B, Subpart 2 of the Social Security Act (Promoting Safe and Stable Families Program) that increases funding for existing Tribal grantees and will allow new Tribes to qualify to receive the funding (Section 107 through an increase to the overall appropriation).

 • Change the current Tribal funding mechanism under Title IV-B, Subpart 1 of the Social Security Act (Child Welfare Services) from the outdated regulatory formula to a 3% set-aside from the overall appropriation.
 This will provide a small increase in Tribal funding under the program (Section 107).